przybandrzej/ar_real_estate-android/README.md

 6. Grant the permissions to use camera, internet and location.
 7. Go out and try it out!

+### IMPORTANT NOTE!

+Due to occasional problems with providing altitude by some devices (sometimes they just set the altitude to 0m above the sea level), I decided to 'fake' the altitude.
+I manually set the user's altitude to 0 and the offer's markre's altitude to 3m, so the markers are always a little above the user.
+If you want you can try other approach.

 ### Here's a demo:

 YouTube link: https://youtu.be/UEC7nVfK9UA